-Options Details Air Force Army The following are action steps that should be taken: Research the different military branch options Coast Guard Take and pass the ASVAB exam Marine Corps Navy Meet with a military recruiter Enlist Texas National Guard Complete and submit DD Form 4 students identify careers that match their interests and abilities.
+Options Details Air Force Army Coast Guard Marine Corps Navy The following are action steps that should be taken: Research the different military branch options Take and pass the ASVAB exam Meet with a military recruiter Enlist Texas National Guard Complete and submit DD Form 4 readiness platform provides activities and information that are grade-level appropriate to help students identify careers that match their interests and abilities.
 Students can complete activities that help them identify the options and pathways for their future.
-Students can also research colleges and scholarships, request letters of recommendation, manage their college applications, and complete SchooLinks tasks that will enhance their college, career, and military preparation experience.
+Students can also research colleges and SchooLinks scholarships, request letters of recommendation, manage their college applications, and complete tasks that will enhance their college, career, and military preparation experience.